brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 - Self-test functions to verify proper installation and operation of this plugin
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
 - Added simple sql batch function
-- Support for reading BLOB values (from pre-populated databases) for Android/iOS/macOS
+- TBD DEPRECATED: Support for SELECT of BLOB column values (from pre-populated databases) with automatic conversion to Base-64 for Android/iOS/macOS
 - ATTACH/DETACH is now supported as described below.
-- Windows 10 UWP is now supported by this version
+- Windows 10 UWP is now supported by this plugin version
 - Added echo test function to verify installation of this plugin
 - Pre-populated database support for Android, iOS, macOS, ~~and Windows (TBD BROKEN)~~, usage described below
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)